 But quantity is not everything.
 This is the reason our online marketing dashboard example also lets you dive in to track critical KPIs like bounce rate, average visitor session duration, and average pages per session.
 You want to dig deep and understand your visitors?
 These metrics enable you to qualify the quality of your traffic and draw conclusions from your data.
 For example, if your bounce rates are high it signals the dissatisfaction of the user, and lets you know that it is time to re-examine your content and your unique selling proposition (USP).

-Concerned about how to create a well-designed dashboard?
-Good news! datapine offers predefined Google Analytics dashboards that you can easily set up yourself in under two minutes.
+Concerned and curious about what should a marketing dashboard include and how to create a well-designed visual?
+Good news! datapine offers predefined dashboards that you can easily set up yourself in under two minutes.
 And if you want to take advantage of these dashboards in all your marketing processes, you can try our software for a 14-day trial, completely free!

 Setup only takes one minute.
 No credit card required!